 SMSFs can use negative gearing to claim a deduction for borrowing expenses, just like individuals.

 And investing through an SMSF can have other tax advantages as well.
 Rental income paid to your SMSF is generally taxed at just 15%.

-And if you reach your Preservation Age and commence a Pension in your SMSF, then the rent you receive is tax free.
+And if you commence a retirement phase pension in your SMSF, then the rent you receive is tax free.

-More importantly after commencing a Pension in your SMSF, any capital gain when you sell the Property is also tax free!
+More importantly after commencing a retirement phase pension in your SMSF, any capital gain when you sell the Property is also tax free!

 Tips and tricks to bear in mind!

 While investing in property through your SMSF can be an attractive strategy, there are a range of rules you need to observe, plus some pitfalls for the unwary.
 Here are some of the most important.

 1. Check your investment strategy.

 Like any other investment decision, your property purchase needs to conform to your SMSF's written investment strategy.